-Frequently inspect the area under the float switch to ensure it is free from debris and gummy bilge oil.
+The aft pump is accessed through the hatch in the bottom of the motorwell.
+Access to the forward pump can be made through a hatch on the aft wall of the forward console.
+Frequently inspect the area under the float switches to ensure they are free from debris and gummy bilge oil.
 To clean, soak in heavy duty bilge cleaner for 10 minutes, agitating several times.
 Check for unrestricted operation of the float.
 Repeat the cleaning procedure if necessary.

 Inspect the bilge pump intakes and keep them free of dirt or material which may impede the flow of water through the pump.

-To clean the pump strainer, depress the lock tabs on both sides of the pump and lift the pump motor.
+To clean the pump strainer, depress the lock tabs on both sides of the pump and lift the pump motor (Figure 3.1.2).

-If water does not come out of discharge hose:
+If water does not come out of the discharge hose:

 - 1. Remove the motor module to see if the impeller rotates with the power on. - 2.
-Remove any debris that may have accumulated in the nozzle section or strainer base. - 3.
+Remove any debris that may have accumulated in the impeller section or strainer base. - 3.
 Check hose and connection on hull side for debris and proper connections.